luxun2/Pewlett-Hackard-Analysis/README.md

 ## Results
 ###### Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.

-* There's roughly 70,000 senior level employees ready to retire.
+* There's roughly 70,000 unique titles ready to retire.

 * There is a good amount of people who are younger but still experienced able to mentor the up and coming work force.
+There are about 1500 elibible mentors.

 * Most of the retiring workforce are engineers